ChurchApps/FreeShowWeb/src/routes/docs/layouts/+page.md

 ## Creating a layout

 To create a new layout, select a show and go to "Show" view.
 Then click on the colored "+" button at the bottom.
 You can click them to select them.
 By default there is one layout called "Standard".
 You can rename the layouts.

-## Groups

-All the current groups are located at the right side of a show.
-One group can be a verse, and another for chorus.
-A group can have multiple slides.
-Click or drag a group from the right to the center to add it to your current layout.
-Changing the slide in one group, will change all of the same groups in your layouts at the same time.
-Groups can be changed from the context menu.

 ## Tools